maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 determination (and better introspection performance!) through a custom `META-INF/spring.factories` file:
 `org.springframework.beans.BeanInfoFactory=org.springframework.beans.SimpleBeanInfoFactory`

-`LocalVariableTableParameterNameDiscoverer` has been deprecated and is not registered by default anymore.
+`LocalVariableTableParameterNameDiscoverer` has been deprecated and logs a warning for each successful resolution attempt (it only kicks in when `StandardReflectionParameterNameDiscoverer` did not return names).
-Compile your Java sources with `-parameters` for parameter name retention (instead of relying on `-debug`).
+Compile your Java sources with `-parameters` for parameter name retention (instead of relying on `-debug`) in order to avoid that warning, or ask the maintainers of the affected code for `-parameters` compilation.

 `ListenableFuture` has been deprecated in favor of `CompletableFuture`.
 See [27780](https://github.com/spring-projects/spring-framework/issues/27780).